-Name Value
+Value

-MAX_BYTES_PER_TRANSACTION uint64(230) (= $1,073,741,824$ )
+uint64(230) (= $1,073,741,824$)

-MAX_TRANSACTIONS_PER_PAYLOAD uint64(220) $(=1,\!048,\!576)$
+uint64(220) (= 1,048,576)

-BYTES_PER_LOGS_BLOOM uint64(28) $(=256)$
+uint64(28) $(=256)$

-MAX_EXTRA_DATA_BYTES 25 (= 32)
+25 (= 32)

+uint64(24) $(=16)$

-These constants were introduced at the Bellatrix pre-Merge upgrade and are used only to size some fields within the ExecutionPayload class.
+These first four of these constants were introduced at the Bellatrix pre-Merge upgrade and are used only to size some fields within the ExecutionPayload class.

-The execution payload (formerly known as an Eth1 block) contains a list of up to MAX\TRANSACTIONS\PER\ PAYLOAD normal Ethereum transactions.
-Each of these has size up to MAX\BYTES\PER\TRANSACTION.
+The execution payload (formerly known as an Eth1 block) contains a list of up to MAX_TRANSACTIONS_PER_PAYLOAD normal Ethereum transactions.
+Each of these has size up to MAX_BYTES_PER_TRANSACTION.
 These constants are needed only because SSZ list types require a maximum size to be specified.
 They are set ludicrously large, but that's not a problem in practice.

-BYTES\PER\LOGS\BLOOM and MAX\EXTRA\DATA\BYTES are a direct carry-over from Eth1 blocks as specified in the Yellow Paper, being the size of a block's Bloom filter and the size of a block's extra data field respectively.
+BYTES_PER_LOGS_BLOOM and MAX_EXTRA_DATA_BYTES are a direct carry-over from Eth1 blocks as specified in the Yellow Paper, being the size of a block's Bloom filter and the size of a block's extra data field respectively.
 The execution payload's extra data is analogous to a beacon block's graffiti - the block builder can set it to any value they choose.